Tanjingw/academic-kickstart1/content/authors/admin/_index.md

 highlight_name: false
 ---

-Jingwen Tan is studying in the School of Economics, Henan University, research interests include <b>Policy Evaluation</b> and <b>Causal Inference</b>, often use <b>Machine Learning</b>, <b>Spatial Econometrics</b>, <b>Instrumental Variables</b> and other methods for empirical analysis.
+I am studying in the University of Copenhagen, research interests include <b>Policy Evaluation</b> and <b>Causal Inference</b>, often use <b>Machine Learning</b>, <b>Spatial Econometrics</b>, <b>Instrumental Variables</b> and other methods for empirical analysis.
 At this stage, the main research is on the economic issues related to the social integration of China's migrant population and infrastructure construction.